LimeProgramming/USB-serial-mouse-adapter/README.md

 The build environment is a normal PicoSDK setup, there are several guides out the for both Linux and Windows.
 From experience the setup is easier in Linux.
 However there is one important thing you need to know:

-**PicoSDK version 1.2.0**
+**PicoSDK version 1.3.0**
-The version of TinyUSB included with the newest version of the PicoSDK doesn't work great.
-You could probably use TinyUSB v10.1 on the newest PicoSDK but that's a bit messy.
+The version of TinyUSB used in this project was customized.
+The customized version of TinyUSB can be found in the firmware folder.
+If you want to compile the firmware yourself you will need to replace the stock TinyUSB with the customized version found here